KathanP19/HowToHunt/XSS/XSS_Bypass.md

 # XSS Filters Bypass.

-if You Are New then You Can Read the basics here :-https://fanimalikhack.medium.com/xss-powerful-methodology-for-beginners-797633a2efd0
+if You Are a Beginner then First Clear the Basic Concepts .

 * ```alert()``` Alternatives